kelvinz/code-notes/courses/spark_docs.md

 Use the 2D Transform Pack patch with a Texture Transform patch to scale, rotate, pivot and reposition a 2D texture on a 2D or 3D object.
 	translation + scale + rotation + pivot => 2d transform

+*Body Bounding Box Patch*
+The body bounding box is used together with the Body Finder and Body Select patches to form part of a series of patches used to track the user’s body.
+The Body Bounding Box patch plots an invisible box around a person’s body, outputting the 2D coordinates of the four corners of the box.
+You can use the bounding box to create effects that use or react to someone’s body, for example making 2D textures or text follow the body.
+You can also create interesting effects by pixelating the edges of the bounding box or adding color filters over the box.
+	body => top/bottom left/right 2d coordinates + width + height + is tracked